-If a pupil's, behaviour is repeatedly not meeting expectations and the pupil has already participated in restorative conversations and detention then the subject teacher should contact the HsM and HoD with full details so that further support and intervention can be actioned.
+If pupil behaviour is repeatedly not meeting expectations and the pupil has already participated in restorative conversations and detention, then the subject teacher should contact the HsM and HoD with full details so that further support and intervention can be actioned.
 The incident should be reported on PIMS.